cloud-coder/docker-lab-2016/part-3/README.md

 ![Traditional stack](./img/traditional-stack.png)

 ## Swarm Stack
 Swarm scales your services as containers on any node.
 You get better utilization of VMs.
 You also get to take advantage of overlay networking to segregate containers.
+NOTE: The layout of containers below is just an example.
+The swarm decides where to best place containers.
 ![Traditional stack](./img/swarm-stack.png)